 The trees you can added are grouped in modules.
-Each module represent a different kind of functionality.
+Each module represents a different kind of functionality.

 What is relevant and what not, is dependent on the nature of the project.
 For a large hospital project, for example, you may want to add the user equipment module because it allows you to manage the (typically long) lists of medical equipment and give equipment items their own standard properties.